 We're Committed to Diversity & Inclusion

-At Duquesne, we believe that equity and opportunity begin right here at home.
+At Duquesne, we believe that diversity and inclusion and opportunity begin right here at home.
 We strive to be a trusted partner in supporting the diverse talents you may bring, and we're dedicated to attracting, retaining and engaging a talented and diverse workforce.

 You have the potential to be part of a diverse community committed to promoting bigger goals through educational excellence, and moral and spiritual values.

-Our Social Impact commitment to diversity, equity and inclusion is visible in action every day on campus and is led by our Inaugural Chief Diversity Officer.
+Our Social Impact commitment to diversity and inclusion is visible in action every day on campus and is led by our Inaugural Chief Diversity Officer.

-The Minority Professional Development Internship Program has received regional and national recognition for best practices in Human Resources.
+The Professional Development Fellows Program has received regional and national recognition for best practices in Human Resources.
 Connect with us today!

 Testimonials